-I get it sulphates, parabens and a bunch of other stuff that I can’t spell or pronounce aren’t great for us.
+I get it sulphates, parabens and a bunch of other stuff that I can’t spell or pronounce isn’t great for us.
 Natural seems the way to go these days.
-The no poo method to clean your hair has divided opinions on the YouTube scene.
+The no-poo method to clean your hair has divided opinions on the YouTube scene.
 I’ve not quite inspired enough or willing to put myself through testing out the theory yet.
 I don’t think I’d cope well with the transition phrase since I already get self-conscious about my greasy hair.
 Yes I know, that’s probably why it would be good for me, but you know I’m just not feeling it.

 Kind Natured Range:

 I bought the super shine shampoo and conditioner as well as the mint shampoo.
 My 8-year daughter liked the rosemary and mint one best.
 She said her hair smelt like mint chocolate ice cream.
 I’m not sure I would describe it that way, but I can see what she’s saying.
 The conditioner I didn’t love, but it was perfectly fine too.
 There was nothing particularly good or bad about it.
 It was just so so.
 I do love that this brand contains 97% natural ingredients with no parabens, sulphates or petrochemicals.
 My hair looked softer and had more shine for sure.
 All in all my hair did look healthier and at £4.99 each at Boots (and on 3 for 2) the price isn’t bad either.
 I personally found the super shine the better out of the two as my hair did look shinier.
 However, the positives stop there.
 It didn’t clean my hair properly at the roots (although the length looked super soft and had more shine than usual).
 I felt like I constantly had dirty roots and became self-conscious of it.
 I persisted and used both bottles of shampoo in the hopes my hair would adapt but it didn’t.
 I even noticed my 8-year old’s hair didn’t look particularly clean either.

 Overall Thought: Stay away if you suffer from dirty roots.